 Table 6.19: A: The iteration before wounding, B: The iteration of the wound, C-H: images of the healing every 6 hours.
-Test1 - vary age

 7 Conclusion

 This project began by looking at the biological processes involved with the aging of endothelial cells then looked at several methodologies for modelling these processes computationally to provide insight into the effect aging has on wound healing.
 Research into the usefulness and limitations of cellular automata, equation based models, and agent based models was carried out, and it was determined that an agent based model would be most appropriate for this project due to the individual interactions between cells, the stochastic nature of wound healing, and the ability to produce a visual output of the migration of cells over time.